European-Unified-ID/EUID-docs/docs/overviews/overview-operators-private.md

 Here are some of the intended benefits of participating in EUID as a private Operator:
 - You can maintain privacy-conscious workflows for your customer data to be encrypted and activated across chosen partners.
-- You can participate in EUID using your own first-party [personal data](../ref-info/glossary-uid.md#gl-personal-data) without sharing it.
+- You can participate in EUID using your own first-party <Link href="../ref-info/glossary-uid#gl-personal-data">personal data</Link> without sharing it.
 - You have full control of resources, performance, and latency for EUID.
 - You can plan to minimize network hops with a service that can provide regional proximity.
 - You can implement processes and policies that you control, as opposed to taking part in a shared service.